gramener/gramex/gramex/apps/guide/auth/README.md

 ## Database auth

-This is the minimal configuration that lets you log in from a [database table](dbsimple):
+This is the minimal configuration that lets you log in from an Excel file:

     :::yaml
     url: